Skip to main content

 Each piece (including individual movements of a larger work) must be uploaded as an individual video file.
 No editing is allowed.
 Each selection must be labeled with the title and composer.
 For individual movements of a larger work, label with the title, Roman numeral of movement and composer.
 Example: Sonata in F Minor, Op.
 2, No. 1, I., Beethoven.
 Preludes and Fugues may be considered a single piece.

-Only repertoire originally written for unaccompanied instrument or voice may be performed without an accompanist; however, if entrants are unable meet with accompanists due to state or local orders, prerecorded accompaniments are acceptable.
+Only repertoire originally written for unaccompanied instrument or voice may be performed without an accompanist; however, if entrants are unable meet with accompanists due to state or local orders, prerecorded single-instrument accompaniments are acceptable.
 CDs and online platforms such as SmartMusic.com, Appcompanist.com, Piano Accompaniments.com and Acapella may be utilized as is appropriate.

 Check videos for sound quality prior to uploading.